NaluKit/nalu/etc/wiki/06 Application.md

     extends IsApplication {
 }
 ```
-The application interface must extends `IsApplication` and needs the `@Application` annotation.
+The application interface must extend `IsApplication` and needs the `@Application` annotation.

 The attributes of the Application annotation are: